shayleft/shayleft/README.md

 ---

 ## 🛠 About Me
-I'm a self-directed learner diving into cybersecurity while building strong foundations in finance and data workflows.
+I'm a self-directed learner diving into cybersecurity while building strong foundations in finance.
 I enjoy using tech to simplify, secure, and streamline financial processes.
 Whether automating spreadsheets, exploring CTFs, or creating tools that save time—I'm always working on smarter solutions.
 I am a beginner but I love to find my place in this vast industry and learn all I can!

 Currently developing my GitHub portfolio with a mix of security, automation, and financial analysis projects.